matthewpersico/matthewpersico.github.io/_posts/2022-08-11-three-little-numbers.md

 Leo: "The problem is I don't want a drink; I want 10 drinks."

 And that resonated with me: My name is Matthew Persico and I am a ["foodaholic"](https://en.wikipedia.org/wiki/Food_addiction).
-You see, When you want a cookie, you take *a* cookie; I take a half sleeve.
+You see, when you want a cookie, you take *a* cookie; I, on the other hand, take a half sleeve.
 While you get a slice of pizza, I eat three.
 You have a dish of pasta, I get a bowl, go back for seconds, and grab another spoonful as I am putting it into the fridge.

 I get a Twinkie at the gas station every time I fill up a car.
 I get a Snickers or Payday or Baby Ruth every time I check out at the grocery store.